adlaidyson-ffp/unicorn-jump/README.md

-# unicorn-jump
+# Unicorn Jump
-A Unicorn jumping game (like the Google Dinosaur) made for my sister (Leilani)
+This is a endless runner game (like the Google Dino one), with a Unicorn, hence Unicorn Jump, made for my sister.

+However due to limitations **(Mainly being, I am not a developer, this was made using AI)** it runs best on computers and not mobile devices.